 That is the source of the first Wood Badge beads.

 A couple decades ago, I was serving as a district chairman, and I had just attended Wood Badge.
 As emcee of the annual district dinner, I felt obliged to say a few remarks before a Wood Badge beading ceremony.
 I mentioned the source of the beads, but I used the same words to talk about British and Zulu leaders, soldiers, and military decorations.
 There were no “chiefs” or “warriors” on either side.
-Afterwards, a course director suggested I never do that again.
+Afterwards, an elderly Wood Badge course director suggested I never do that again.